nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 5. **JavaFx** A software platform for creating and delivering desktop applications, as well as rich Internet applications that can run across a wide variety of devices.
 We use it to construct our graphical user interface.

+6. **Mainstream OS** Windows, Linux, Unix, OS-X

+6. **MSS** (Main Success Scenario) The expected flow of events when a use case goes as expected.

+8. **Private contact detail**: A contact detail that is not meant to be shared with others

-6. **Sequence diagram** A type of UML diagram that describes a particular instance of components interacting with each other.
+7. **Sequence diagram** A type of UML diagram that describes a particular instance of components interacting with each other.

-7. **UML** (Unified Modeling Language) A standard for creating models and diagrams to visualize the design of a system.
+8. **UML** (Unified Modeling Language) A standard for creating models and diagrams to visualize the design of a system.

-8. **UI** (User Interface) An interface for a user to interact with the program.
+9. **UI** (User Interface) An interface for a user to interact with the program.

 <br>
 <br>